gabivaleriano/explaining_healthdata/README.md

 # explaining_healthdata

-This repository contains four .csv files, two pdf files and one notebooks:
+This repository contains four .csv files, two .pdf files and one notebook:

 ## Notebook: experiments_footprints.ipynb

-Contains some experiments realized testing footprints generated considering diferent levels os instance hardness.
+Contains some experiments were we generate footprints considering different levels of instance hardness.

 ## .csv files
 Contains the data used in our work.